-The Association recognises that the terms 'child or young person', 'abuse' and 'harm' are open to interpretation, so for the purpose of this Safeguarding Children policy they shall be defined as follows:
+The FA recognises that the terms 'child or young person', 'abuse' and 'harm' are open to interpretation, so for the purposes of this policy, these are defined as

-A child or young person: 'anyone who has not yet reached their 18th birthday.'
+A child or young person; 'anyone who has not yet reached their 18th birthday.'

-Abuse: 'a violation of an individual's human or civil rights by any other person or persons and, for the purposes of safeguarding children, shall include physical abuse, emotional abuse, sexual abuse, neglect and bullying.'
+Abuse; 'a violation of an individual's human or civil rights by any other person or persons and, for the purposes of safeguarding children, shall include physical abuse, emotional abuse, sexual abuse, neglect and bullying.'

-Harm: 'Ill treatment and forms of ill treatment (including sexual abuse and forms of ill-treatment which are not physical) and also the impairment of or an avoidable deterioration in physical or mental health and the impairment of physical, intellectual, emotional, social or behavioural development.'
+Harm; 'Ill treatment and forms of ill treatment (including sexual abuse and forms of ill-treatment which are not physical) and also the impairment of or an avoidable deterioration in physical or mental health and the impairment of physical, intellectual, emotional, social or behavioural development.'

-'Harm' may be caused by acts of commission and acts of omission.
+'Harm' may be caused by acts of commission and acts of omission

-The Association's Safeguarding Children Policy Principles are that:
+The Westmorland County Football Association's Safeguarding Children Policy principles are that: